scverse/scanpy/README.md

 [[source]](scanpy/tools/dbscan.py) Cluster cells using [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN),
 originally proposed by [Ester *et al.*, 1996](#ref_ester96), in the implementation of `scikit-learn` ([Pedregosa *et al.*, 2011](#ref_pedregosa11)).

+This is a very simple clustering method.
+A better one - in the same framework as DPT and Diffusion Maps - will come soon.

 ### Differential expression